vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-two.md

 Summary: The site is aimed at hiring managers, recruiters, industry professionals, and mentors/peers.

 After watching Nancy Duarte’s TED Talk on how to tell a story, it became clear to me that I needed to begin by explaining the "what is" before diving into the "what could be."
-The middle of the story should traverse between the current state and the future possibilities, showing a back-and-forth progression.
+I tried to incorporate in the middle of the story the aspect of current state and the future possibilities, showing a back-and-forth progression.
 As I walk through my experiences and how they align with the broader narrative, I want to address any resistance or concerns from potential employers.
 Regarding presenting the world as a "new bliss," I plan to focus on the reduction of costs, optimization, and sustainable solutions as key benefits of cloud technology.

 My next thought is how to create a compelling scene that will keep people engaged.
 I’m considering how visuals can be used to effectively communicate these concepts.
 After all, as Nancy Duarte suggests, the future is a place that I get to create, not just something we're headed toward.

 ## Interview script
 > List the goals from your research, and the questions you intend to ask.
 My goal is to create a professional platform that effectively communicates my expertise in Cloud FinOps and why cost optimization is a problem worth solving.
-I would like some feedback on how well the site achieves this goal
+I would like some feedback on how well the site achieves this goal\

-Text here!

 | Goal                    | Questions to Ask                                                                 |
 |-------------------------|----------------------------------------------------------------------------------|